 Coming to Terms with File Types

 The final product of your animated video can be a range of file types, also known as “containers.”
 Spotting the file type is pretty easy: just check the extension at the end of the file name: “.mov” is a Quicktime file, “.wmv” is a Windows Media Video file, and “.mp4” is a MPEG-4 Part 14 file (or simply MP4 for short).
-Rest assured, there are a million other video file types, but for your purposes, we only really need to worry about these three.
+While there are a million other video file types, in most cases you’ll only need to worry about these three.

-MP4 is perhaps the most preferred file type if you’re looking to host your video on the web, as it’s truly universal across platforms and browsers—particularly on mobile, an online audience that’s growing exponentially.
+MP4 is the most preferred file type if you’re looking to host your video on the web.
+And who isn’t?
+It’s truly universal across platforms and browsers—particularly on mobile, an online audience that’s growing exponentially.

-We’re happy to deliver your video in WMV, Microsoft’s video container, though we recommend MP4 over it in almost every case.
+While we can deliver your video in WMV, Microsoft’s video container, we’ll caution you that MP4 is the better choice in almost every case.
 WMV was originally built for the online streaming, as a competitor to the almost-forgotten RealVideo.
 For better or worse, the sun may be setting on WMV as well.

-Let’s take this opportunity to clear up another minor confusion: we don’t produce Flash videos (.swf), a file type which was once ubiquitous on the Internet until Apple’s hardline refusal to support it on iOS devices pushed it to the fringes.
-You’ve probably been told to stay away from Flash, so don’t be alarmed if you overhear us talking about working in Flash; that’s simply the animation software we use.
+Let’s take this opportunity to clear up another minor confusion: we don’t produce Flash videos (.swf).
+You’ve probably been told to stay away from Flash, and with good reason.
+This file type was ubiquitous on the Internet until Apple’s hardline refusal to support it on iOS devices pushed it to the fringes.
+Don’t be alarmed if you overhear us talking about working in Flash; that’s simply the animation software we use.
 Same name, different thing—no need to worry.

 Well, first understand that video files are big.
 Like, really, really big.
 So to make them more manageable, they’re normally compressed—the information in the file in condensed into a smaller package that gets rid of the redundant data.
 However, this also makes the file temporarily unplayable when it’s in its compressed form.